Best Wi-Fi extenders in 2026: Boost your Wi-Fi signal for less without a major upgrade

 Reasons to avoid

-The Netgear EAX17 is a three-prong, Wi-Fi extender that makes up for its slightly slower speeds with excellent reliability.
-It also has an all-white design with air vents at the top and a gigabit Ethernet port along with a WPS button for quick connections on the left side.
-I really like how the Netgear EAX17 supports seamless roaming when you use the same name as your home network.
+The Netgear EAX17 is a three-prong Wi-Fi extender that makes up for its slightly slower speeds with excellent reliability.
+It also has an all-white design with air vents at the top and a gigabit Ethernet port, along with a WPS button for quick connections on the left side.
+What we really like about the Netgear EAX17 is that it supports seamless roaming when you use the same name as your home network.

 How to choose the best Wi-Fi extender for you